 The application packet is due no later than February 14, 2012.

 Argonne National Laboratory 2012 Postdoctoral Fellowship

 Fellowships are awarded for a two-year term, with possible renewal for a third year.
 The 2012 Fellowship carries a stipend of $80,000 with an additional allocation of up to $20,000 per year for research support and travel.
 The Fellows, who will be competitively selected by a special fellowship committee, are given the opportunity to interact with Argonne scientists in a research area of common interest.
 The application Deadline is October 30, 2011.
-More Details
+More details about Argonne opportunities.

 Board of Regents Ph.D.
 Fellowship

 The LSU College of Engineering has three Board of Regents Ph.D.
 Fellowships to be filled by the Fall 2012 semester.
 The award comes with a tuition waiver and is only available to U.S. citizens or permanent residents planning to enroll in one of the College's engineering programs.
 The awards are for entering graduate students only (not currently enrolled PhD students).
 Deadlines are currently 1 November 2011 for one of these, and 6 January 2012 for three others, but check the application.
 Information and Application

 Department of Energy Computational Science Graduate Fellowship